-Get moving!
-It's recommended that pregnant women do 150 minutes of exercise throughout the week.
-You could start off with just 10 minutes of daily exercise.
-Perhaps take a brisk walk in the park, or go for a swim.
-If you start any classes, make sure the instructor knows that you're pregnant.
+It's recommended that you do 150 minutes of exercise a week while pregnant.
+You could start off with just 10 minutes of daily exercise - perhaps take a brisk walk outside.
+Check out Sport England's #StayInWorkOut online exercises (scroll to the pregnancy section).
 Listen to your body and do what feels right for you.

-If you have a longterm health condition, then let your specialist or GP know that you're pregnant as soon as possible.
+If you have a long-term health condition, then let your specialist or GP know that you're pregnant as soon as possible.
 Don't stop taking any regular medication without discussing it first with your doctor.

 How are you today?
 If you're feeling anxious or low, then talk to your midwife or doctor who can point you in the right direction to get all the support that you need.
-You could also discuss your worries with your partner, friends and family.
-You may be worried about your relationship, or money, or having somewhere permanent to live.
-Don't bottle it up – you're important, so ask for help if you need it!